ednilsonlomazi/seqreppy/README.md

 results = repseq.perform_encoding() # encode
 print(results["CGR"]) # results is a dictionary, where the keys are the methods signatures.
 ```
-Currently, Dnanrlib has 16 numerical representation methods identified by the signatures below:
+Currently, Seqreppy has 16 numerical representation methods identified by the signatures below:

 * Atomic
 * CGR